icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 "the prediction of the effects of short span protuberances" such as spoilers, and the effect of repairs such as external doublers.

-Protuberances had renewed interest after supercooled large drop (SLD) icing was recognized as a potential threat to current aircraft.
+Protuberances have had renewed interest after supercooled large drop (SLD) icing was recognized as a potential threat to current aircraft.
 Large drop icing can form in area different from smaller drops, and if ice forms aft of a protection system it can produce different shapes.